rhparker/simplenet/README.md

 # simplenet

-Simple, fully-connected neural network in C++ for classification problems Loads data from MNIST dataset
+Simple, fully-connected neural network in C++ for classification problems.

+Loads data from MNIST dataset